TCPA compliance checklist

 Prior express written consent: Why do I need it?

 The best proof of consent a business can have is prior express written consent.
 “Written” means language can be hardcopy or electronic.
-“Consent” is the acknowledgment of the language by an opt-in action from the consumer (i.e., checking a checkbox) near their contact info and/or the submit button on a web page form (avoid pre-checked checkboxes, as this does not meet the opt-in or “express” consent action requirements).
+“Consent” is the acknowledgment of the language by an opt-in action from the consumer (i.e., checking a checkbox) near their contact info and/or the submit button on a web page form.
+Be careful with the use of pre-checked checkboxes on web forms as, depending on design, they may not always meet the opt-in or “express” consent action requirements.
 This is a written agreement, acknowledged by the consumer, to receive a phone call or text message from your company; this agreement includes a clear and obvious disclosure that permits your business to send marketing communications.
 Save a record of this consent to contact for a period of 2 to 5 years in case there is an inquiry or legal action.

-Prior express written consent can also supersede the national Do Not Call list (DNC), meaning you have one less obstacle to worry about.
+Prior express written consent can also supersede the national DNC list, but scrubbing against it, as well as the RND (which reduces the risk of calling an old mobile number with a new owner), is still recommended.
 The biggest benefit?
 Contacting people who want to be contacted, which ultimately improves your conversion rates.

 What can you do to protect your business from TCPA consent litigation?

-Many litigators assume you’re not going to have documented written consent and think it will be easy to sue you and get a settlement.
-If you want to avoid paying hefty fines, you need to properly collect consent, document that consent, and be able to quickly access the documentation.
+Some litigators hope you’re not going to have compliant, documented written consent, and if they bring a lawsuit and you may consider a settlement as a less expensive alternative.
+If you want to avoid paying hefty settlements or lawsuit expenses, you need to properly present and collect consent, document consent transactions, and be able to quickly access the documentation for proactive compliance or legal defense.

-TrustedForm is a lead certification product that documents consent for each individual lead.
-When our Web SDK (also known as a web script) is placed on a web form, ActiveProspect is able to independently verify where and when consumers provided their information and consent to contact using a web form by capturing the events and providing an instant session replay showing the consumers’ exact actions.
+TrustedForm is a lead certification product that documents the consent for each individual webform lead or social lead ad.
+When our Web SDK (also known as a web script) is placed on a web form, ActiveProspect is able to independently document where and when consumers provided their information and consent to contact using a web form by capturing the events and providing an instant session replay showing the consumers’ exact actions.

 With TrustedForm, you can verify, document, and archive the consent transaction for compliance with data regulations like TCPA; verify you are receiving authentic leads from interested consumers; and verify your brand is being properly represented on approved sites.